flathub/flathub/README.md

 Reminders for later consideration.

+- TODO: Recommendations for `error: 'org.claws-mail.Claws-Mail' is not a valid application name: Only last name segment can contain -`
 - TODO?
 Extract bogofilter as shared-module? (shared with Evolution)
 - TODO?
 Extract gdata as shared-module? (shared with Evolution)
 - TODO?
 Extract libical as shared-module? (shared with Evolution)